belli29/furnitart/README.md

 ## Deployment

-The project has been deployed on [Heroku](https://heroku.com/) and on AMS
+The project has been deployed on [Heroku](https://heroku.com/).
+The project is visible [here ](https://furnitart.herokuapp.com/)

+On Deployemtn the following has been change (in omparison with local):

+- Static / media files are stored in AWS S3 service

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including:
 - Different values for environment variables (Heroku Config Vars)?
 - Different configuration files?